luismsandoval/reading-notes/growth-mindset.md

 ### "What if I don't feel like I have the right mindset?"
 #### **Here are some tips to keep in mind:**
  - **Always look forward to challenges.** Facing tough challenges will push your skills to the limit and only help.
 Never run away from a challenge.
- - **Always put forth close to max effort.** You will just regret it later if you do not. *No pain, no gain* amirite? 😆
+ - **Always put forth close to max effort.** You will just regret it later if you do not. *No pain, no gain* amirite? :laughing:
  - **Take the time to criticize yourself.** Do some self reflecting and ask yourself, *"What did I do great today?
 And what did I do wrong?
 How can I fix it?"*

  > Embrace the suck.